|When is International Men’s Day?|

 7. Break the Monotony

 Although our routines help us be more productive and increase our feelings of comfort and safety, a breath of fresh air can help to liven up a dull schedule.
-Change up your running routine, go on a road trip, go for a walk in a new park, hang some new art, or try a new restaurant.
+Change up your running routine, go on a road trip, go for a walk in a new park, hang some new art, or try a new restaurant, and actually celebrate men’s day everyday.

 8. Set Realistic Goals

 Decide what you want to accomplish academically, economically, and emotionally, then lay down the steps to get there.
 Dream big but stay grounded and don’t overbook yourself.
-As you get closer to your objective, you’ll feel a fantastic sense of fulfillment and self-worth.
-Make sure that from this International Mens Day, you start working towards your goals while ensuring you’re not being hard on yourself.
+As you get closer to your objective, you’ll feel a fantastic sense of fulfilment and self-worth.
+Make sure that from this International Men’s Day, you start working towards your goals while ensuring you’re not being hard on yourself.

 9. Get Back to Nature